chahn/blog/smolagents_blog.md

 Perhaps most importantly, Output Schema represents a fundamental architectural evolution.
 We're transitioning from **reactive agents** (that respond to whatever data they receive) to **proactive agents** (that can anticipate and prepare for specific data structures).
 This predictive capability is what transforms agents from clever chatbots into reliable automation partners.

-The "future-seeing" metaphor from our title isn't hyperbole—it's the core advantage that makes everything else possible.
+The "future-seeing" metaphor from our title isn't hyperbole, it's the core advantage that makes everything else possible.
 When agents can anticipate rather than just react, we unlock a new class of autonomous systems that are finally ready for the reliability demands of production environments.

 The age of guessing is over.
 The age of knowing has begun.